Biggest winter storm of season yet to unload travel-snarling snow, ice in Northeast

 The heaviest snow and ice will occur just north and west of the Interstate 95 major cities spanning Wednesday night to Saturday, AccuWeather meteorologists say.
 Accumulating snow will fall on approximately 200,000 square miles of the interior Northeast from a large portion of Pennsylvania to nearly all of Maine, causing significant disruptions as holiday travelers hit the road for Hanukkah celebrations, which begin on Sunday.
 Even in the rain zone along the East Coast, travel delays are likely due to wet roads, slick runways and poor visibility.

-The first part of the storm will begin as ice from the central Appalachians to part of the mid-Atlantic region from Wednesday night to Thursday.
+The first part of the storm began as ice from the central Appalachians to part of the mid-Atlantic region on Thursday.

-AccuWeather forecasters have highlighted an area north and west of Washington, D.C., and Baltimore, along stretches of I-68 and I-70, where an accumulation of freezing rain and/or sleet is expected from Wednesday night to Thursday.
-This zone includes about 250 miles of the Pennsylvania Turnpike in southern Pennsylvania from near Valley Forge through Harrisburg to Bedford and the suburbs east of Pittsburgh, as well as a nearly 400-mile stretch of I-81 from southwestern Virginia to southern Pennsylvania.
+AccuWeather forecasters have highlighted an area north and west of Washington, D.C., Baltimore and Philadelphia along long stretches of I-68, I-70, I-76 and I-81 from western Virginia to Pennsylvania for a buildup of ice.
+Where mostly freezing rain occurs instead of sleet, trees and power lines can be weighed down with the risk of blocked roads and power outages.

-For a brief time, at the onset of the storm, a bit of freezing rain and sleet can occur in the cities of Washington, D.C., Baltimore and Philadelphia late Wednesday night to morning rush hour on Thursday.
+Nearly all of I-80 in Pennsylvania will be affected by wintry conditions from the storm.
+Already Thursday morning there were multiple accidents and lane closures on I-80 in central Pennsylvania.

 Farther to the north in Pennsylvania, cold air is forecast to fight back soon after the storm gets underway.
 In this case, some locations will likely experience a wintry mix of sleet and freezing rain that will transition to all snow.